Frequently Asked Questions

-The Vermont Coalition on Ethnic and Social Equity in Schools or VCESES is a statewide coalition led by a multicultural and multigenerational group including people of color from various racial, ethnic and indigenous groups; women; and anti-poverty, disability rights, and LGBTQIA advocates.
+The EDJ coalition, formerly known as The Vermont Coalition on Ethnic and Social Equity in Schools or VCESES is a statewide coalition led by a multicultural and multigenerational group including people of color from various racial, ethnic and indigenous groups; women; and anti-poverty, disability rights, and LGBTQIA advocates.
 Founded in 2017, the coalition includes elders, students, parents, educators and organizations from throughout Vermont.
-VCESES was the driving force behind the recent passage of Act 1, the Ethnic and Social Equity Standards bill.
+VCESES was the driving force behind the passage of Act 1, the Ethnic and Social Equity Standards bill.

-Together, we are working with communities across the state to create plans to support youth, families, educators, and schools to understand the need for curriculum that represents diverse histories and accomplishments and school climates that are supportive of the needs of all students to achieve their best.
+Together, we are working with communities across the state to create plans to support youth, families, educators, and schools to ensure the representation of diverse histories and accomplishments and a school climate that supports the needs of all students.